sudreamcarver/motion_detection/README.md

 - based on all opensource toolchain.
 - CC:arm-none-eabi-gcc
 - use gmake to build
-- compile_commands.json auto genera by bear
+- compile_commands.json auto generate by bear